prometheus-operator/prometheus-operator/README.md

 repository are adapted to work with a [multi-node setup](https://github.com/kubernetes-incubator/bootkube/tree/master/hack/multi-node) using [bootkube](https://github.com/kubernetes-incubator/bootkube).

-Prometheus discovers targets via kubernetes endpoints objects.
-A kubernetes service automatically populates an endpoints object, therefore Prometheus can automatically find and pick up all services within a kubernetes cluster.
-By default there is a service for the kubernetes apiserver.
-For other kubernetes objects to be monitored headless services must be setup for them to be discovered by Prometheus.
+Prometheus discovers targets via Kubernetes endpoints objects, which are automatically populated by Kubernetes services.
+Therefore Prometheus can automatically find and pick up all services within a cluster.
+By default there is a service for the Kubernetes API server.
+For other Kubernetes core components to be monitored, headless services must be setup for them to be discovered by Prometheus as they may be deployed differently depending on the cluster.

 For the `kube-scheduler` and `kube-controller-manager` there are headless services prepared, simply add them to your running cluster: